 Oxifend® Red Grape Skin Extract is derived from varieties of Vitis vinifera that are grown in Marlborough, New Zealand.
 It is extracted naturally from non-fermented grapes with a proprietary 100% Aqua Pure process.
 This process uses only water, without ethanol or other harsh chemicals.

 Most commercial grape skin extract comes from grapes that have already been fermented as a byproduct of making red wine.
-This process involves bleaching, which removes the anthocyanins in the grapes skins.
+This process involves bleaching, which removes the anthocyanins in the grapes skin.
 The extraction process also uses ethanol and other solvents to remove components from the grape skins.

 The purpose of Oxifend® Red Grape Skin Extract is to provide the health benefits of red wine in powdered form.
 It is high in phenols and other active components compared to other grape skin extracts.
 Laboratory tests show that Oxifend® Red Grape Skin Extract contains 20 active components, while other extracts typically have about four.
 The production level of Oxifend® Red Grape Skin Extract is also very low, making it a rare ingredient in health supplements.